Gagniuc/World-smallest-js-chart-v1.0/README.md

 # World smallest chart in native JS

 This js implementation may be the smallest useful chart to date (to my knowledge)!
-World smallest chart plots only positive values, namely it takes values from zero up to an upper bound.
+The <i>World smallest chart</i> plots only positive values, namely it takes values from zero up to an upper bound.
+To take into account the negative values, you can use the chart project that is shown [here](https://github.com/Gagniuc/World-smallest-js-chart-v2.0).

 The projects in this repository show a series of js charts.
 Both of these types use the HTML5 canvas object.
 It provides a normal linear plot and probably shows the shortest source code for a chart made in javascript.These native Charts in Javascript, were published in the supplementary materials of the book entitled Algorithms in Bioinformatics: Theory and Implementation.